creativeprojects/resticprofile/docs/content/installation/docker/_index.md

 Starting from version `0.18.0`, the resticprofile docker image also includes [rclone][1].

+### Release cycle on docker hub

+The docker image is uploaded automatically on docker hub when a new release is published on github.
+Also, the `latest` tag is updated to the latest release.

+Every week, the `latest` image is rebuilt to include the latest updates from restic, rclone and the base image (alpine).

+Another image is also updated after every commit on the main branch.
+It's tagged with `nightly`.
+Please be aware that this image might be unstable and should not be used in production.

 ## Scheduling with docker compose

 There's an example in the contribution section how to schedule backups in a long running container.